8 Tips for Language Learning Motivation and How to Avoid Procrastination

-What determines whether you’re ultimately successful in learning a language isn’t whether you have trouble getting motivated at times (that’s going to happen), but your ability to bounce back and fight through the language learning doldrums.
+What determines whether you’re ultimately successful in learning a language isn’t whether you have trouble getting motivated at times, but your ability to bounce back.

-Fortunately, we have some ways to tilt the odds in your favor to get that spark back, which will make it easier to get back on track.
-Let’s get right to it!
+In this post, we have 10 ways to tilt the odds in your favor to get that spark back, which will make it easier to get back on track.
+You’ll also learn about the motivation killing factors in language learning and how to deal with them.

 1. Have a Language Learning Plan